Bachelor of Sacred Theology (S.T.B.)

 The examination has two parts:

-Part Two: Oral Examination A three-quarter-of-an-hour examination before three faculty members who will examine the candidate in the three assigned areas.
-Questions may be drawn from any of the thirty themes.
+Part Two: Oral Component A three-quarter-of-an-hour examination before three faculty members who will examine the candidate in the three assigned areas.
+Questions may be drawn from any of the twenty-sx themes.
 The principal purpose of the oral component of the examination will be to test the candidate’s ability to order these materials towards a reasoned theological judgment or conclusion.

 The residency requirement for the S.T.B. degree is six semesters.